 After 35 years in every aspect of construction, I decided to hang up my hard hat and find a new career.
 I read an article about Kendall Musk’s hydroponic farm and scheduled a tour at Freight Farms.
 While construction can be stressful, the joy I remember, is watching something grow from nothing and the smells each stage of the job would bring.

 I have discovered those joys again in this second life, growing lettuce, root vegetables and herbs.
 I could never be a traditional farmer, with so many unknowns.
 I am young at heart and enjoy new toys and tech, so growing hydroponics inside a shipping container was a perfect fit.

 Meet Brayton, my son and Nanue’s grandson.
 He never knew her, then again, maybe he did.
 Since he was little, Brayton has been described by many as an “old soul” with different gifts.
 The skills he brings daily to Nanue’s Farm are: a joy and passion for agriculture, excitement to be involved in a start-up that involves innovation and technology, intellect and skills that allow him to manage the day to day operations at the farm.

 His primary responsibilities include scheduling seeding and harvests, monitoring water levels and irrigation, confirming pH and nutrients and joining me in deliveries and acceptance of compliments about the quality, presentation and taste of our greens.
 When not working on the farm, Brayton enjoys tinkering with his two vintage trucks, hanging with his two blue tick hounds and finding escape in one well played guitar.

 I am blessed with 3 children, Brayton, Quinn and Lydie.
-We look forward to growing the farm with your help and support to build their great grandmother Nanue’s legacy, and produce better food and a better world.
+We look forward to growing the farm with your help and support.
+Our mission is to build on their great grandmother Nanue’s legacy to produce better food – and a better world.